RikibabManos/Magnetohydrodynamics_Simulator/README.md

 ## Overview

-A high-performance 2D compressible Magnetohydrodynamics (MHD) Simulator its engine implemented in C++ and visulised in python (decoupled).
-The solver models non-linear plasma interactions, shock dynamics and their evolution over time by coupling high-order finite volume spatial discretisations witha a divergence-free field constraint and a multi-stage IMEX time integrator.
+A high-performance, compressible, resistive 2D Magnetohydrodynamics (MHD) Simulator.
+Its engine has been implemented in C++ and visualised in python (decoupled).
+The solver models non-linear plasma interactions, shock dynamics and their evolution over time by coupling high-order finite volume spatial discretisations with a divergence-free field constraint as well as a multi-stage IMEX time integrator.

 ## Description
-- **High-Performance 2D Ideal/Compressible MHD Engine:** Built in C++ modelling plasma interactions and shock dynamics using Finite Volume Methods
+- **MHD Engine:** Built in C++ modelling plasma interactions and shock dynamics using Finite Volume Methods.
+Is able to model Ideal or Resistive, as well as Compressible or Incompressible, Magnetohydrodynamics or pure Hydrodynamics based off initial settings.
-- **Divergence-Free Magnetic Field Propagation:** Utilises a staggered-grid Upwind-Constrained Transport methods (UCT) to ensure $\nabla \cdot B = 0$ down to machine precision
+- **Divergence-Free Magnetic Field Propagation:** Utilises staggered-grid Upwind-Constrained Transport methods (UCT) to ensure $\nabla \cdot B = 0$ down to machine precision
 - **High Order Shock Capturing:** 2nd-order MUSCL spatial reconstruction coupled with an HLL Riemann flux solver
-- **IMEX Integrator Architecture:** Formulated an Implicit-Explicit Runge-Kutta staging structure (specifically the ARS-2,2,2 scheme) using sparse matrix linear solvers for parabolic diffusion terms
+- **IMEX Integrator Architecture:** Formulated an Implicit-Explicit Runge-Kutta staging structure (specifically the ARS-2,2,2 scheme) using sparse matrix linear solvers for parabolic diffusion terms (from the Eigen Linear Algebra C++ Library)

 ### Technical Architecture & Numerical Methods